-In preparing the Consolidated Financial Statements, the respective management of each of the entity included in the group are responsible for assessing the each entity's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management of the respective entity either intends to liquidate a respective entity or to cease operations, or has no realistic alternative but to do so.
+In preparing the consolidated financial statements, the Board of Directors of the company and management of its subsidiary and associates are responsible for assessing each entity's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate a respective entity or to cease operations, or has no realistic alternative but to do so.

-The Board of Directors and the management are also responsible for overseeing each entity's, included in the group, financial reporting process.
+The Board of Directors of the Company and management of its subsidiary and associates are also responsible for overseeing each entities included in the group financial reporting process.

-Auditor's Responsibility for the Audit of the Consolidated Financial Statements
+Auditor's Responsibility for the Audit of the Consolidated financial statements

-Our objectives are to obtain reasonable assurance about whether the Consolidated Financial Statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with SAs will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these Consolidated Financial Statements.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these consolidated financial statements.